sighupio/fury-kubernetes-opa/katalog/gatekeeper/gpm/MAINTENANCE.md

 # Gatekeeper Policy Manager Package Maintenance

-To maintain the GPM package, you'll need to keep updated with upstream the following files:
+To maintain the GPM package, you'll need to keep updated with upstream the following files (check the main `README.md` for the upstream prioject link):

 - `README.md`
 - `*.yaml`